128technology/docs/docs/config_EthoSVR_activestandby.md

 neighborhood wan1_standby vector    wan1_standby
 ```

-### Step 3: Configure services
+### Step 3: Configure Services

-Please check the documentation around configuring standard EoSVR to get further details on how to configure L2 and L3 services.
+If you are not familiar with configuring L2 and L3 services, please refer to [Create a Service for Ethernet Over SVR](config_EthoSVR.md#create-a-service-for-ethernet-over-svr). *(that documentation does not cover L3 services - do I need to add that?)*

-Typically, the following services will be required for an EoSVR A/S non-encapsulated use case following a branch to headend direction:
+Configure the following services for an EoSVR A/S non-encapsulated use case, following a branch-to-headend direction.

 L2 service
 ```